by Adina Scutelnicu23 June '18

 Eternal life as the light of a sunbeam

 How could I conclude?
 I am a living being, a fragment of this life.
 I am at the level of a cell in regards to existence and yet, for a limited time, I inherit the infinite dimensions of life itself.
 Precisely in the same manner can our answer to this question be reported, because our mind, the human brain is much more capable of complicating than simplifying.
 Personally, I don’t think that man will ever be able to formulate an answer to define the meaning of something that is a meaning in itself.
 But maybe our evolution as human beings will someday lead us to such possibilities!
 We have endless thoughts in our possession, each one capable to define in its own way the meaning of life, one definition more complicated than the other.
 So we are not able to offer a single answer to this question, both innocent and complex at the same time.
 We should be able to condense the whole of life into one single moment!
 Which would immediately be contradicted, because the many consider eternal life as the light of a sunbeam, without beginning and without end.
 It is what has existed since forever and what leads us into the eternal.
 They would never report the eternity of life to the magnitude of a moment.
 I thereby consider that you cannot answer in a simple sentence to the question ‘what is the meaning of life?’ because the meaning of all that was given to us comes down to a single moment.
 Infinitesimal, yet encompassing everything.
-It is the moment in which you see everything, no matter how much that everything represents.
-Because a single word can render the universe, same as a single moment can render the whole of life.
-The dimensions we gave are simple instruments, illusory too, while we play being the Creator.
+It is the moment in which you see everything, no matter how much everything represents.
+Because a single word can render the universe, the same as a single moment can render the whole of life.
+The dimensions we are given are simple instruments, illusory too, while we play being the Creator.
 We give names to things and beings, we baptize seconds, hours, years, thinking that we have discovered the meaning of life when we define a color, but then we can’t have enough brushes and vastness of canvases to give birth to other thousands and thousands of nuances, which would logically translate in just as many other meanings of life.
 Definitely, the discovering of the first musical note could have been interpreted as a beautiful meaning of life for someone, but then the mind, the heart, the infinite search led mankind towards intoxicating symphonies for hearing, which has shadowed the value of the first note…

 Prisoners of our own web

 That is not how one defines the meaning of life; not by attributing dimensions, colors, values which give us a certain comfort in the ‘dream’ we are finding ourselves, thus making our existence easier.
 On the contrary, these continuous searches do nothing but torment us.
 Searching with such ardor, not even knowing for what, we find ourselves not knowing what is happening to us; we no longer understand why we are born and why we die.
 We become prisoners of our own web, which we are weaving from the most dangerous of traps, created by our own mind.
 We no longer know where we came from and why we need to leave this place if we are only just adjusting and learning to love it?
 Where are we going and why?
 Until we will not find out the answers to these questions, we will not be able to answer that question.
 Yes, we are entitled to have an opinion.
 But the more we dissipate ourselves into finding interpretations, the farther we get from the real answer, therefore emphasizing our helplessness, the limitations specific to our status as human beings.
 We will search restlessly, meanwhile, the meaning of life, the moment which we are talking about will be right under our eyes.
 The meaning of life will then have the magnitude of a moment; as such, the answer must be confined in the same dimension as a moment.
-Something that no one has ever been able to do.”
+Something that no one has ever been able to do.